New Tesco boss likely to sell assets to fund recovery plan

 The crisis came to a head this year, with three profit warnings in 64 days and the discovery of the accounting mistake, leaving billionaire Warren Buffett to describe his near 4 percent stake in Tesco as a "huge mistake".
 He has since cut it.

-HSBC analyst David McCarthy thinks Lewis should act quickly, and ask shareholders for at least 3 billion pounds to fight back against its main British rivals -- Wal-Mart's Asda (WMT.N), Sainsbury's (SBRY.L), and Morrisons (MRW.L).
+HSBC analyst David McCarthy thinks Lewis should act quickly, and ask shareholders for at least 3 billion pounds to fight back against its main British rivals -- Wal-Mart's Asda, Sainsbury's, and Morrisons.

 He believes that could also block Sainsbury's from following a similar path as it too has come under trading pressure.